-The future of America is in an impasse by the cleavage between a pacifist theory and a belligerent actuality.
-America may remain paralyzed if the Moral Equivalent for War is not used to unify the soul of America.
-Here is a civilian mind, a lover of peace who discovers war and has the courage to "think" it, for the sake of peace, by showing that war and love of the enemy are not incompatible, but enter a new stage, today.
+America may remain paralyzed if the Moral Equivalent of War is not used to unify the soul of America.
+Here is a civilian mind, a lover of peace who discovers war and has the courage to "think" it, for the sake of peace, by showing that war and love of the enemy are not incompatible, but enter a new stage today.

 I wish I could be more eloquent now.
 Let me say this simply, that the worker, thinker, soldier, hit hard at the objects or objectives of their will.
 They are "natural" types of man.
-The gentleman and the non-comformist are "social" types.
+The gentleman and the non-conformist are "social" types.
 They treat man as a member of a congregation or of a society, and mitigate his ruthlessness by making him regard his neighbor.
 The soldier's steel also must be tempered by the fire of the soul, if he is to remain the brother of all men.
 The soldier who today is not a member of the whole of humanity endangers it.
 No enmity between humans can be allowed to be more than relative, lest a world totally at war perish.

 Now, James revealed this secret in his own life.
 A few days before his death, a friend said to him: "I know of no one more universally beloved.
 I at least never heard an ill word of you from any one."
 And as early as 1871, James exclaimed: "In America, a regular advance is possible because each man confides in his brothers."
 A soldier does not idly speculate on the abstract brotherhood of man: he himself remains a brother, still loved even when he contradicts, fights and resists.
-A William James who can be loved, is not simply James who loves; he sets the example of a new world order.
+A William James who can be loved is not simply James who loves; he sets the example of a new world order.